-- 2. On the home page, in the Virtual Console Preview area, click Launch. - 3.
-Log on to the CLI with user name admin and the password set during firstboot. - 4.
-Change to the config context by entering 'config' on the command line, and then the admin password again (or the config password, if you established a separate password). - 5.
+2. On the home page, in the Virtual Console Preview area, click Launch.

+- 3. Log on to the CLI with user name admin and the password set during firstboot. - 4.
+Change to the config context by entering 'config' on the command line, and then the admin password again. - 5.
 Check the status of the P1 and P2 network interfaces: